theolivenbaum/resin/README.md

 # Resin
-Resin is a document database and a search engine with querying support for term, fuzzy, prefix, phrase and range.
+Resin is a document database and search engine with querying support for term, fuzzy, prefix, phrase and range.
 Analyzers, tokenizers and scoring schemes are customizable.

-## A smarter index
 Resin's index is a disk-based left-child-right-sibling character trie.
-Resin indices are fast to write to and read from and support near (as in "almost match") and prefix.
+Indices are fast to write to and read from.

-Apart from offering fast lookups Resin also scores documents based on their relevance.
+Apart from offering just fast lookups Resin also scores documents based on their relevance.
 Relevance in turn is based on the distance from a document and a query in [vector space](https://en.wikipedia.org/wiki/Vector_space_model).

 ## Supported .net version
 Resin is built for dotnet Core 1.1.